Benjamin Constant railway: History

 The governor of the Brazilian state of Pará decided, to build a Decauville railway between the Colônia Agrícola Benjamin Constant, named after the republic's founder Benjamin Constant Botelho de Magalhães, and the city of Bragança.
 He signed on 27 April 1900 a contract with the civil engineer Guilherme von Linde, who could, however, not fulfill his obligations, although the completion date was twice postponed until 27 April 1903.

 Therefore, his successor, Governor Augusto Montenegro, commissioned engineer Dr. Ing.
 Amynthas de Lemos to prepare a report on the state of work.
 He was able to ascertain without much difficulty that the instructions had not been followed because no plans or sections of the track, bridges, stations, culverts or the work specified in the contract could be found.

-Even in the section, where the rails had been laid, the execution had only a provisional character: the railway embankments were made ftom material that had been dug-out alongside the embankment ditches, so that the drainage was obstructed, which led to water accumulation and endangered the strength of the railway embankments.
+Even in the section, where the rails had been laid, the execution had only a provisional character: the railway embankments were made from material that had been dug-out alongside the embankment ditches, so that the drainage was obstructed, which led to water accumulation and endangered the strength of the railway embankments.
 Only in a few cuttings the sides were beveled, but the excavated material had been piled up along the crest line.